Mariam-Elkhelawy/route_movie_app/README.md

 2. **Download the `google-services.json`** file and place it in the `android/app` directory of your Flutter project.
 3. **Add your Firebase configuration** to the project.

-## 🤝 Contributing

-Contributions are welcome!
-If you'd like to contribute, please follow these steps:

-1. Fork the repository.
-2. Create your feature branch (`git checkout -b feature/YourFeature`).
-3. Commit your changes (`git commit -am 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a Pull Request.

 ## 👥 Contributors